 At the end of the Clinical Medicine Course students have to take common achievement tests, CBT (computer based testing), which measures the knowledge and degree of comprehension, and OSCE (objective structured clinical examination), which measures skills in medical interviews (clinical history recording) and consultation.
-Students must pass these tests to be allowed to proceed to the next step of the study, the Bed Side Learning Course.
+Students must pass these tests to be allowed to proceed to the next step of the study, the Clinical Clerkship Course.

-This course is where the bed side learning starts.
+This course is where the clinical clerkship starts.

 In the second semester of the fourth year, students are assigned to different clinical departments in Hokkaido University Hospital and acquire practical skills based on the study that they have been exposed to in each of the previous courses while interacting with patients and medical staff in the clinical setting, the hospital.
 Along with this practical training, students review problems and questions they have become aware of through the training in a weekly unified clinical lecture, and learn the basics of general medical practice skills.
 Training in social medicine is also conducted at this time.

-For the six months of the 2nd semester of the 5th year, students must participate in six long-term bed side learning periods in core clinical departments at Hokkaido University Hospital and at outside medical institutions.
+For the 6 months of the 2nd semester of the 5th year, students must participate in 6 four-week clinical clerkship programs in core clinical departments at Hokkaido University Hospital and at outside medical institutions.

-In the first semester of the sixth year, students must participate in three four-week bed side learning periods in one clinical department or field.
+In the 1st semester of the 6th year, students must participate in 3 clinical attachments (4 weeks per clinical department or per field).

-Before finishing the Bed Side Learning Course, students must attend lectures in clinical pathology, and here they are exposed to experiences in multi-occupational/simulation training.
+Before finishing the Clinical Clerkship Course, students must attend lectures in clinical pathology and interprofessional/simulation trainings.
 Through this training students acquire practical skills that will be useful after graduation.